eljost/mopicgen/README.md

 ## Molecular orientation
 Via the `--orient` argument you can supply a custom orientation to Jmol.
 To determine a good orientation just open your .molden file with Jmol, right-click in the main window and select "Show -> Orientation" and copy the last line after the #OR.
 ### Selection from a menu
-Orientations can be saved to a file *orientations.json* in the directory of *mopicgen.py* in the JSON-format with `molecule`: `orientation` as key-value-pairs.
+Orientations can be saved to a file *orientations.json* in the directory of *mopicgen.py* (JSON-format, `molecule`: `orientation` as key-value-pairs).
 The menu can be requested with the `--menu` flag.

     {
         "molecule1" : "reset;center {0.21242106 -0.14687419 0.0}; rotate z -144.63; rotate y 67.24; rotate z -170.41;",